kubeshop/testkube/docs/docs/cli/testkube_run_test.md

       --download-dir string                        download dir (default "artifacts")
       --execute-postrun-script-before-scraping     whether to execute postrun scipt before scraping or not (prebuilt executor only)
-      --execution-label stringToString             execution-label key value pair: --execution-label key1=value1 (default []) --format string                              data format for storing files, one of folder|archive (default "folder") --git-branch string                          if uri is git repository we can set additional branch parameter --git-commit string                          if uri is git repository we can use commit id (sha) parameter
+      --execution-label stringToString             execution-label key value pair: --execution-label key1=value1 (default []) --execution-namespace string                 namespace for test execution (Pro edition only) --format string                              data format for storing files, one of folder|archive (default "folder") --git-branch string                          if uri is git repository we can set additional branch parameter --git-commit string                          if uri is git repository we can use commit id (sha) parameter